SysBioChalmers/Amino_acid/README.md

-Amino acid biosynthesis
+Amino acid biosynthetic costs
 ===============

 Introduction
 ------------

-This repository contains codes for calculating cost for synthesizing each amino acid.
+This repository contains codes for calculating cost for synthesizing each amino acid in yeast.

-* Last update: 2020-11-10
+* Last update: 2021-06-25

 Required Software & Repository